steven-hill/Weather-app/README.md

   - Network code uses the Result type and completion handlers.
   - To handle different size classes I used GeometryReader, removing many hard coded values which I had initially used when building out the UI.
   - There is a floating button in the bottom right corner which the user can use to refresh the data.
-  - I've added accessibility information about some views and the refresh button.
+  - I've added accessibility support for some views and the refresh button.
   - It also uses WidgetKit for the home screen widgets (small and medium sizes are supported), which provide glanceable information for the user on their home screen.
   - The app uses XCTest (and a bit of Combine) for unit tests.
 The test coverage overall is 75%.